shaunagm/governance-resources/readme.md

 The project has two main content areas currently: an index of governance case studies, including individual project governance documents/constitutions, and an index of more general governance-related resources.

 We also have some content areas in the pipeline.
-Please see the [ideas]() label in our issue tracker.
+Please see the [content ideas](https://github.com/shaunagm/governance-resources/labels/content%20ideas) label in our issue tracker.

 ## Governance Case Studies Index